flyingxiang/mrsd_v1/README.md

 [Shaodong Wang (unclejimbo)](http://unclejimbo.github.io/)<br/>
 [Xiang Zhang]() <tt>&lt;[xiang.zhang@whu.edu.cn](mailto:xiang.zhang@whu.edu.cn)&gt;</tt><br/>

-## Introduction
+## Brief introduction
 This is a student project aiming to make the best use of a map space for pining icons or photos on the map.
-This should allow a maximum use of space and avoid overlap of icons a.s.a.p.
+This should be able to allow a maximum use of the free space available and avoid overlap of icons a.s.a.p.
 More icons will show up as the map zooms in.

 Here is the [live map](http://flyingxiang.github.io/mrsd_v1/index.html) of this implementation.
 Feel free to play around and feedbacks are welcomed;-)